PubMatic/OpenWrap/README.md

 ## Test

-You can either test the generated open wrapper tag in your local dev/test environment or if you just want to see how it works, you can refer below links to demo pages section that are checked in.
+You can either test the generated open wrapper tag in your local dev/test environment or if you just want to see how it works, you can refer to the below links to demo pages section that are checked in.

 # Global Parameters And Configuration